-I hung on to Bill’s arm, swept the ground with my foot to make certain there were no obstacles in the way and took a cautious step.
+I hung on to Bill’s arm while I swept the ground with my foot to make certain there were no obstacles in the way and took a cautious step.
 I swept the path again and moved forward.
-Understanding what to do, I let go of Bill and continued down the path, one step at a time, feeling the ground for fallen branches, gnarly roots, rocks and chipmunk holes.
+Understanding what to do, I let go of Bill and continued, one step at a time, feeling the ground for fallen branches, gnarly roots, rocks and chipmunk holes.
 When we reached the lake and stepped out of the trees and onto our pier, a starry sliver of universe greeted us.
 Arcturus, Cassiopeia, Vega, Venus, and the Big and Little Dippers sparkled in the sky.
 Feeling the path through my fear and hesitancy had rewarded me with heavenly delight.

 Feeling the path isn’t limited to detecting hazards on the ground while walking in the dark.
 Sensing the path is a strategy for life.
 The landscape of our everyday existence keeps changing and each time we walk into the unknown, we must continue to find our way.
 We take risks.
 We choose a mate, a career, a place to live.
 Sometimes we are forced to change direction when we lose a job, receive a difficult health diagnosis or experience the loss of a loved one.
 Sometimes our surroundings change due to a disaster or a necessary move.

-By the time I was thirteen, I’d lived in five different homes in three different states as Dad felt his path and made choices with his career.
+By the time I was thirteen, I’d lived in five different homes in three different states as my father felt his path and made choices with his career.
 I didn’t like his path and as a young teenager, I told him so.
 Saying good-bye to friends, familiar activities, and places I loved, upset me every time.
-Years later, I could see the gift in it.
-With each move, I practiced feeling my own path and gained confidence when navigating new territory.
+Years later, I saw a gift in it.
+With each move, I gained confidence navigating new territory.

 I still make wrong turns and trip now and then.
 With continued practice, I’m getting better at feeling the path that is right for me.
 I pay attention to my surroundings and my fellow travelers.
 I slow down, I take my time.
 I listen with both mind and heart.
 I write, reflect and continue to learn.
 Publishing a blog is a new path for me.